 The school will normally seek to discuss any concerns about a child with their parents.
-This must be handled sensitively, and the DSL will contact the parent in the event of a concern, suspicion or disclosure
+This must be handled sensitively, and the DSL will contact the parent in the event of a concern, suspicion or disclosure.

-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will be sought first from the relevant Senior Manager - Safeguarding.
+However, if the school believes that notifying parents could expose the child to significant risk of harm advice will be sought first from the Central Safeguarding Team.